Homololamie/Customer-Analysis-Of-A-Subscription-Service-Project-/README.md

 ### Structured Query Language (SQL) Analysis

+---

 #### Data Cleaning And Preparation

+---
+This Section Include  Queries  written to extract key insights from the data :

 -  Changed Subscriptionstart And Subscriptionend Column Text Datatype To  **Date Datatype** With The Query Below